emc-openstack/vnx-direct-driver/README_FC.md

 ## Requirements

-* Flare version 5.32 or higher.
+* VNX OE for Block version 5.32 or higher.
 * VNX Snapshot and Thin Provisioning license should be activated for VNX.
 * Navisphere CLI v7.32 or higher is installed along with the driver